 Nowadays all CDPs on the market meet the fundamental components that we have explored so far, but each one is also distinctive.
 In order to highlight the main contrasts, we can categorise them in three ways:

-Data management: CDPs that focus on the management and organisation of complex data.
+Data management: CDPs that focus on the management and organization of complex data.

-Data analytics: CDPs that use the data to focus on categorisation, predictive modelling and targeting.
+Data analytics: CDPs that use the data to focus on categorization, predictive modeling and targeting.

 Data Orchestration: CDPs that specialise in assisting with the activation of customer data by making use of existing marketing technology stack to run complex cross-channel campaigns.

-These days, CDPs are most commonly categorised by specialisation: B2C or B2B industry applications, CDPs that are focused on particular industry verticals ( healthcare, BFSI or e-commerce), and CDPs that are outlined for the specific requirements of venture, mid-market or SMB scale organisations.
+These days, CDPs are most commonly categorized by specialisation: B2C or B2B industry applications, CDPs that are focused on particular industry verticals (healthcare, BFSI or eCommerce), and CDPs that are outlined for the specific requirements of venture, mid-market or SMB scale organizations.